 The oldest document

-The oldest record in Zoetermeer dates from 1504.
-It is a book in which the village administrators give an account of financial management.
+The oldest archive document in Zoetermeer dates from 1504.
+It is a book in which the village administrators account for their financial management.

-Hendrik Jacobszoon, the sexton, laid out this book and writes that it belongs to the craft (village) of Zegwaart.
-The bailiffs Joost Claeszoon and Cornelis Goesenzoon, a kind of aldermen, answer to the bailiff Aernt Claeszoon Hoflant.
-Also present is Claes Peter Meynertzoon, who is to succeed Joost.
+Hendrik Jacobszoon, the sexton, has created this book and writes that it belongs to the craft (village) Zegwaart.
+The craft keepers Joost Claeszoon and Cornelis Goesenzoon, a kind of aldermen, are accountable to the bailiff Aernt Claeszoon Hoflant.
+Also present is Claes Peter Meynertzoon who will succeed Joost.

 The book records the village's finances.
-Accounts included the morgengeld, a water board tax levied per morgen (about one hectare).
-The "bede of my gracious lord," or tax from the count of Holland, is also recorded in the book.
+Among other things, the morgengeld was settled, a water board tax that was levied per morgen (approximately one hectare).
+The 'bede van mijn gradige heer', or the tax of the Count of Holland, is also recorded in the book.

 First page